 SVA series.
-During 1916 in Turin Umberto Savoia and Rodolfo Verduzio set out to build Italy's first indigenous fighter aircraft.
-Overseen by the celebrated designer Celestino Rosatelli, who played a vital role in its development, the production contract was awarded to Ansaldo, hence the Savoia Verduzio Ansaldo aircraft designation.
-The first flight took place in 1917, where it demonstrated good speed, range and high altitude capability.
-This made it ideal for the reconnaissance role even though it was originally intend as a fighter.
-It was highly regarded by all pilots and it enjoyed a long service life, so much so, that a few were used for a short while as a trainer in the Regia Aeronautica.
-Spin Models produced a decent enough 1/48 resin kit but a better choice would be the Fly Models range of 1/48 kits.
-They released four versions; the early and late SVA.5 and the two-seat SVA.9 & SVA.10.
-Choroszy Modelbud produced 1/72 resin kits of the SVA.3, SVA.5, SVA.9 and SVA.10.
-Admiral and Fly Models also produce 1/72 injection moulded kits of the SVA.5 sharing the same tooling.
+In Turin 1916, Umberto Savoia and Rodolfo Verduzio set out to build Italy's first indigenous fighter aircraft.
+Overseen by the celebrated designer Celestino Rosatelli, who played a vital role in its development, the production contract was awarded to Ansaldo hence the Savoia Verduzio Ansaldo aircraft designation.
+First flown in 1917, it demonstrated good speed, range and high altitude capability.
+This made it ideal for reconnaissance even though it was originally intend as a fighter.
+Highly regarded by all pilots, it enjoyed a long service, so much so, that a few were used for a short while as a trainer in the Regia Aeronautica, hence its inclusion on this website.
+Artiplast released a 1/50 scale model way back in the 1970's which has resurfaced since as a SMER kit.
+Spin Models produced a decent enough 1/48 resin kit but a better choice would be Fly Models 1/48 range; the early/late SVA.5 & the two-seat SVA.9/SVA.10.
+Choroszy Modelbud's 1/72 resin kits of the SVA.3, SVA.5, SVA.9 and SVA.10 are also good.
+For those who prefer injection moulded kits in this scale we have the Fly/Admiral SVA.5, which share the same tooling, as do the Kovozavody Prostejov SVA.9 & SAV.10 kits, which have new fuselage parts.

 Ansaldo AC.2.
-This is a Dewoitine D.1 built under license by Ansaldo.
-112 were built for the Regia Aeronautica and there is a surviving example in the aircraft museum at Vigna di Valle near Rome.
-With the Dujin 1/72 resin kit being discontinued, the 1/72 Choroszy Modelbud resin kit of the Dewoitine D.1 could make an ideal donor kit, although any markings would have to be home made or sourced from spares.
+Essentially a Dewoitine D.1 built under license by Ansaldo.
+112 were built for the Regia Aeronautica and there is a surviving example at the Vigna di Valle aircraft museum.
+With the Dujin 1/72 resin kit discontinued, the 1/72 Choroszy Modelbud resin kit of the Dewoitine D.1 could make an ideal donor kit.
+Any markings would have to be home made or sourced from spares.

 Ansaldo AC.3.
-A license built version of the Dewoitine D.9, a derivative of the D.1 fitted with a Jupiter radial in place of the inline Hipsano Suiza engine.
+A license built version of the Dewoitine D.9, a derivative of the D.1 powered by a Jupiter radial.
 150 were built for the Regia Aeronautica.
-LF Models do a 1/72 resin kit of this aircraft.
+LF Models produced a 1/72 resin kit of this aircraft.

 SVA.9